Help Us Celebrate EMS Week 5/15/16 - 5/21/16

 We feel a tremendous amount of satisfaction from helping our neighbors during their times of need.
 Some of our patients refer to us as “Glen Rock’s Angels!”
-Having undergone the same training as any paid ambulance service, we also have gained valuable emergency medical skills and real-life experiences that have come in useful during situations we encounter with our own families and friends.
+Having undergone the same training as any paid ambulance service, we also have gained valuable emergency medical skills and real-life experiences that are useful during situations we encounter with our own families and friends.

 Due to our common mission to help others, we share a close bond as a family and support each other during good and bad times in our own personal lives.
 Whether you are an empty nester, retired from your career, or a young parent wanting to contribute to your community, the GRVAC is a great opportunity for you to learn valuable skills and connect in the community. need members to continue our tradition of service to Glen Rock.

 We need members to continue our tradition of service to Glen Rock.
 Classes start in January and we offer free babysitting for your children while you attend classes as well as free babysitting for members riding daytime shifts.
 No previous medical experience is needed and the training program is free as well.
 Once you are through the course and pass the state exam, we will train you on our specific equipment and the operation of our vehicles.

 We encourage you to think about it!
 Read More....

 Why We Joined The GRVAC

 The reason I joined is easy to explain.
 My wife Nancy was a member and I attended a GRVAC function.
 When I saw the family attitude they had for each other, I had to join.

 When my brother passed away from a tragic accident 20 years ago, my two sisters and I joined to honor his memory.
 I continue serving today for the same reason.